Oseremhen/Home_Sales/README.md

 I cached my data in a temporary data and used this cached data to run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
 Determine the runtime and compare it to uncached runtime.

 It took 0.1461 seconds to run this query.
-This took half the time to run compared to the uncached data above.
+This took less than half the time to run compared to the uncached data above.

 <img width="348" alt="Screenshot 2023-04-09 at 1 10 39 PM" src="https://user-images.githubusercontent.com/106120403/230786541-4c20058a-f47b-4a6a-b3a1-ad9f109f92ab.png">